 What goes behind making a Mary Katrantzou collection?

 The process is quite dynamic.
 The image is a very important part of the narrative and the inspiration is where I start from.
 I get to obsess about one thing I love each season.
 It could be a design discipline, an art form, a period in time, or just filtered beauty.
 We learn everything there is to learn about a subject matter before it evolves into a collection.
-The process is quite democratic and my entire team gets to be a part of the process.
+The process is quite democratic and my entire team gets to be a part of it.

 Is there a woman you design for?
 How would you define your muse?